HavenInc/janus_old/README.md

 ## Bonus
 - When your app is in MVP v0.0.1 state, create a pull request on this repository.
 Make sure you do not commit passwords and configuration tokens and the like to github. **This repository is public!**
-- If using a different framework, create a public Github repository for this project.
 - What would be an interesting way to present the app to the engineering team?